 - Encouraging opportunities within the organization that will contribute to the students’ development and education.

-- To read email updates from the Office of Activities and Engagement regarding your role as an advisor.
+- To read email updates from the Office of Student Engagement regarding your role as an advisor.

 - Be well informed of all plans and activities of the organization, and attend formal activities, as available.

 - Assist the organization in managing risk and liability, on- and off-campus.

 - I will serve as a Campus Security Authority (CSA) as defined in the Clery Act.
-As a CSA, I will annually complete the required Clery Training as well as complete and submit a campus safety and crime reporting log, when necessary.
+As a CSA, I will annually complete the Clery Training requirements as well as complete and submit a complete and submit a CSA Crime Statistic Report, when necessary.

 - Have taken the online Title IX Training, which is required of all MSU employees.

-- Be informed of the policies and procedures in the Registered Student Organization AND Advisor Manual found HERE.
+- Be informed of the policies and procedures in the Registered Student Organization policies.